“How to use the media profile – Steps 1, 2 and 3.”

 The History of G-BJST

-Harvard G-BJST – was built in 1953 by the Canadian Car and Foundry Company (C&CF) as a model Harvard 4.
+Harvard G-BJSTย – was built in 1953 by the Canadian Car and Foundry Company (C&CF) as a model Harvard 4.
 It was built for the USAF under the Mutual Development Assistance Program (MDAP) due to Military officials calling to introduce legislation to expand suitable military training equipment.

 G-BJST gets a makeover

-AJ841 – AJ841 was also logged with “243 squadrons” on the 11th January 1944 flying from “Syria” Allepo to Petah Tiger in Palestine with the pilot named as F/Sgt Ernewein and passenger marked as ‘Self” The return journey was made from Palestine back to Aleppo on the 16th January 1944 this time with the pilot “Self” and the passenger F/Sgt Ernewein.
-The logbook marked on this page as “243 Squadron Allepo Syria 1944” seems AJ841 had a busy life as a general hack used by many squadrons.
+AJ841 โ€“ย AJ841 was also logged with “243 squadrons” on January 11th 1944, flying from “Syria” Allepo to Petah Tiger in Palestine with the pilot named as F/Sgt Ernewein and passenger marked as ‘Self” The return journey was made from Palestine back to Aleppo on the January 16th 1944 this time with the pilot “Self” and the passenger F/Sgt Ernewein.
+The logbook marked on this page as “243 Squadron Allepo Syria ย 1944” seems AJ841 had a busy life as a general hack used by many squadrons.

-We approached the RAF in 2014, and permission was given for G-BJST to now carry the codes AJ841 and the RAF colours and markings – Then the transformation began!
+We approached the RAF in 2014, and permission was given for G-BJST to carry now the codes AJ841 and the RAF colours and markings – Then the transformation began!

 Transformation to AJ841 – Desert Colours

-Harvard AJ841 – AJ841 was shipped directly from the USA to the Middle East on the 23rd November 1941 on the steamship M Livanos, and she was struck off charge on the 25th April 1946.
-During her time in the Middle, East AJ841 saw service with 74 OTU to train and acclimatise fighter and army cooperation pilots to desert conditions.
-Records show that Harvard’s in this area were used to convert and continue training pilots on to the Hurricane and Spitfire.
-Photograph left – Jonathan Rasmussen,
+Harvard AJ841 โ€“ย AJ841 was shipped directly from the USA to the Middle East on November 23rd, 1941, on the steamship M Livanos, and she was struck off charge on April 25th, 1946.ย During her time in the Middle East, AJ841 saw service with 74 OTU to train and acclimatise fighter and army cooperation pilots to desert conditions.
+Records show that Harvard’s in this area were used to convert and continue training pilots to the Hurricane and Spitfire.

 The birth of the “Wacky Wabbit.”

-Why the “Wacky Wabbit”? – The logo was added purely for marketing purposes.
-Andrew found the design on the internet on a WW2 patch that was for sale on eBay.
+Why the “Wacky Wabbit”? โ€“ The logo was added purely for marketing purposes.
+Andrew found the design on the internet on a WW2 patch for sale on eBay.
 Andrew decided to use the design and colour in the yellow Harvard with British Desert Camouflage.
-Nothing was known about this badge other than it was a cool design and would look nice on the aircraft.
+Nothing was known about this badge other than its excellent design and would look nice on the aircraft.
 By pure chance, Andrew was contacted by Chris Applegarth, whose father was in 5 BFTS in 1945 and had the original design!
 Unbelievable coincidence!

-Provenance – Good evening, Andrew.
+Provenance โ€“ Good evening, Andrew.
 Sorry for the delay getting back.
-The details of the badge were in some of my dad’s old documents.
+The badge details were in some of my dad’s old documents.
 He had a tracing of one.
 Subsequently, I met several 5 BFTS students who also had their own.
-They were painted on leather-like yours. – Chris Applegarth
+They were painted on leather like yours. โ€“ Chris Applegarthย

 Historical Chronology of G-BJST from 1953

-1. Airframe Family: North American T-6/AT-6/SNJ Texan / Harvard Latest Model: T-6J Texan – Last Military Serial: MM53795 AMI – Construction Number: CCF-4-292 – Last Civil Registration: G-BJST – Latest Owner or Location: T6 Harvard Syndicate
+1. Airframe Family: North American T-6/AT-6/SNJ Texan / Harvardย Latest Model: T-6J Texan –ย Last Military Serial: MM53795 AMI –ย Construction Number: CCF-4-292 –ย Last Civil Registration: G-BJST –ย Latest Owner or Location: T6 Harvard Syndicate

-2. 1953 – Constructed as a T-6J by Canadian Car and Foundry at Fort William (Thunder Bay), Ontario, Can.
+2. 1953 โ€“ Constructed as a T-6J by Canadian Car and Foundry at Fort William (Thunder Bay), Ontario, Can.

 Built as part of the Mutual Development Assistance Program (MDAP)